girishwakchaure/newsapp/news_app_clean_architecture/README.md

 - Used `http` to keep dependencies lightweight
 - NewsAPI does not support offline mode, so I cached articles locally using `sqflite`
 - Search is implemented on the client side for simplicity
-- Pagination is not included due to time constraints

 ---